noiseprotocol/noise_spec/noise.md

       * Calls `MixHash()` once for each public key listed in the pre-messages from `handshake_pattern`, with the specified public key as input (see [Section 7](#handshake-patterns) for an explanation of pre-messages).
         If both initiator and responder have pre-messages, the initiator's public keys are hashed first.
+If multiple public keys are listed in either party's pre-message, the public keys are hashed in the order that they are listed.

       * Sets `message_patterns` to the message patterns from `handshake_pattern`.